precice/preeco-orga/guidelines/guidelines-adapters.md

 We consider an adapter fulfilling all of these criteria as *Reusable*, *community-ready*, and *integrated*.
 Others can easily reuse and extend the adapter for their own needs.
 Maintaining the adapter could be shared among many.
 We can integrate the adapter and corresponding application cases into our development workflows and make sure that we will not break it.
 All tooling works seamlessly.

+- [ ] There is a peer-reviewed paper (at least in submitted or pre-print state) with a validation study, with all data available.
 - [ ] There are contribution guidelines described or linked from a `CONTRIBUTING.md` file.
 - [ ] There is a pull request template.
 - [ ] The configuration follows a formally defined schema.
 - [ ] There are unit tests (ideally, using the upcoming "fake preCICE" implementation).
 - [ ] The repository is ready to be integrated into the [preCICE system tests](https://precice.org/dev-docs-system-tests.html).
-- [ ] There is a peer-reviewed paper with a validation study.
 - [ ] There is documentation on how to extend the adapter (i.e., documentation about the software architecture).
 - [ ] The adapter is packaged either on the expected repositories of the respective solver community, or on [Spack](https://spack.io/) ([Spack packages](https://packages.spack.io/)).